-The Shoah Memorial offers visitors to the site a selection of links on the history of the destruction of the Jews of Europe, the genocides of the 20th century and on the life of the Jews during the period of the Second World War.
+The Shoah Memorial offers visitors a selection of links on the history of the destruction of European Jewry, the genocides of the 20th century and the life of Jews during the period of World War II.
 This commented sitography is regularly updated.

-In order to improve this tool, we kindly ask you to inform us of any malfunctions – difficulties in accessing the selected sites, broken links – and to provide us with the addresses of the sites likely to enrich our selection.
+In order to improve this tool, we kindly ask you to inform us of any problems – difficulties accessing the selected sites, broken links – and to provide us with the addresses of the sites likely to enhance our selection.

-The camp releases and the return of deportees
+The releases from the camps and the return of the deportees

 http://liberation-camps.memorialdelashoah.org/introduction.html

-Reparations and restitutions for the victims of the Holocaust in France
+Reparations and restitution for the victims of the Shoah in France

 http://holocaust-compensation-france.memorialdelashoah.org/indemnisation-deportation/indemnisation-shoah.html